himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 I've already looked around for some of the parts I could swap out on my board in a few years if I want to mix things up.
-I wouldn't be against swapping to mx clear switches for example.
-The main issue is the lights would not shine through anymore.
-I guess that wouldn't be too big of an issue though, because many of the alternative keycaps I like are opaque ツ.
+For example, I am interesting in swapping to mx clear switches someday.
+The problem with clears is the lights would not (ironically) shine through anymore.
+I guess that wouldn't be too big of an issue though, because many of the alternative key caps I like are opaque ツ.

 *Anyway*...
-Despite talking about all the hardware upgrades I could make, I actually do enjoy it's current configuration.
+Despite talking about all the hardware upgrades I *could* make, I actually do enjoy it's current configuration.
 But I do love that I have the option to change it over time.